ConzZah/WarframeLauncher/README.md

 - added a [error help page](https://github.com/ConzZah/WarframeLauncher/blob/main/error_noclientfound.md) to the repo and linked it in the script so anytime no game client is detected it will open automatically after 3 seconds
 - licensed the project under the [MIT-License](https://github.com/ConzZah/WarframeLauncher/blob/main/LICENSE)

+## DISCLAIMER

+Digital Extremes Ltd, Warframe and the logo Warframe are registered trademarks.
+All rights are reserved worldwide.
+This Launcher is a fanmade product and has no official link to Digital Extremes Ltd or Warframe.

 Cheers,